dmbarbour/glas/docs/GlasApps.md

 * *Parallelism.* Multiple transactions can be opportunistically evaluated in parallel.
 A subset of transactions (those with no read-write conflicts) can be committed in parallel.
 In context of repeating transactions, the system can heuristically schedule transactions to avoid conflicts.
 Programmers can also mitigate conflict, e.g. by introducing intermediate queues. *Note:* Parallelism is possible within transactions, too.

-* *Concurrency.* For isolated transactions, repetition and replication are equivalent.
-A transaction that makes a non-deterministic choice can be modeled as a set of deterministic transactions that each make the same choice deterministically.
-Leveraging this, an application program can represent an entire system, with fine-grained transactions to handle subtasks.
+* *Concurrency.* Each repeating transaction in a system set can represent a different subtask.
+These subtasks may interact asynchronously, e.g. one transaction writes a queue that another later reads.
+Intriguingly, repetition and replication are equivalent for isolated transactions.
+A transaction making a fair non-deterministic choice can be modeled as a set of transactions that each deterministically select one of the options.
+Leveraging this, a single transaction can represent an entire system.

 * *Reactivity.* The system can recognize obviously unproductive transactions, such as failed transactions or those that repeatedly write the same values to variables.
 Instead of warming the CPU with unproductive recomputation, the system can arrange to wait for relevant changes before rescheduling.